hhtokpinar/sqfEntity/README.md

     }

   ## ATTENTION
-   Defining the table here provides automatic processing for database configuration only.
+   Defining the tables here provides automatic processing for database configuration only.
    Use the following function to create your model and use it in your project

     // create Model String and set the Clipboard (After debugging, press Ctrl+V to paste the model from the Clipboard)